Ocean Alliance: Gulf of Mexico program

-To achieve this aim of conducting a long-term analysis, Ocean Alliance monitored the top apex predator of the region, the Sperm whales.
-A resident, non-migratory population of Sperm whales resides in the Northern Gulf of Mexico in close proximity to the Deepwater Horizon oil spill.
-As apex predators, Sperm whales act as bio indicators of the health of the marine ecosystem in a toxicological context, demonstrating the effects of three key processes: bioaccumulation, biomagnification and the generation effect.
-These processes also make Sperm whales, and other apex predators, at greater risk from toxic pollution.
+To achieve the aim of conducting a long-term analysis, Ocean Alliance monitored the top apex predator of the region, the sperm whales.
+A resident, non-migratory population of sperm whales resides in the Northern Gulf of Mexico in close proximity to the Deepwater Horizon oil spill.
+As apex predators, sperm whales act as bio indicators of the health of the marine ecosystem in a toxicological context, demonstrating the effects of three key processes: bioaccumulation, biomagnification and the generation effect.
+These processes also make sperm whales, and other apex predators, at greater risk from toxic pollution.

 Ocean Alliance conducted this study for 5 years, during each summer from 2010 to 2014.
 For the final two years, they were joined by activist group the Sea Shepherd Conservation Society, as part of a program labelled Operation Toxic Gulf.
 This afforded the program much more exposure than was previously possible.

 SnotBot

-SnotBot is a research program started and ran by whale and ocean health non-profit Ocean Alliance.
-Within this research program, Ocean Alliance use drones to collect respiratory samples (or, in essence, snot) from whales by flying the drone through the blow or spout of a whale.
+SnotBot is a research program started and run by Ocean Alliance.
+Within this research program, drones collect respiratory samples (or, in essence, snot) from whales by flying the drone through the blow or spout of a whale.
 This spout consists of a mixture of biological and non-biological compounds from which various facets of a whale's health and ecology can be inferred.

 Ocean conservation group Parley for the Oceans have been the primary partners and funders of the SnotBot program.

 The SnotBot program was initiated in 2014, as an attempt to explore and harness the potential which drones had in whale science.
 At first, Ocean Alliance developed their own drones alongside researchers and students at Olin College of Engineering, before moving to consumer drones made by manufacturers such as DJI and Yuneec.

 The initial SnotBot expeditions were funded by a successful Kickstarter campaign, which included a campaign video featuring Star Trek and X-Men actor Sir Patrick Stewart.
 The first three expeditions took place in Patagonia, Argentina; The Sea of Cortez, Mexico; and Alaska, the United of America.